-Work placement (70 Hours) is a mandatory HSC requirement within the VET frameworks and appropriate hours have been assigned to each course.
+Work placement (70 Hours) is a mandatory HSC requirement within the Board Developed Industry Curriculum Framework Courses and appropriate hours have been assigned to each course.
 Learning in the workplace enables students to:

 - progress towards the achievement of industry competencies; - develop appropriate attitudes towards work; - learn a range of behaviours appropriate to the industry; - practise skills acquired in the classroom or workshop; - develop additional skills and knowledge, including the key competencies.